ConfederacyOfGaia/Gaia/mage.md

 Evocation is in opposition with abjuration, as evocation seeks to manifest the mage's will and abjuration seeks to negate it.

 #### Evocation Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy an evocation spell into your spellbook is halved and you prepare evocation spells in half the normal time.

-However, the time required to copy an abjuration spell into your spellbook is doubled, and you take twice as long to prepare abjuration spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn an evocation spell is halved.
+However, the time required to learn an abjuration spell is doubled.

 #### Sculpt Spells
 Beginning at 2nd level, you can create pockets of relative safety within the effects of your evocation spells.
 When you cast an evocation spell that affects other creatures that you can see, you can choose a number of them equal to 1 + the spell’s level.
 The chosen creatures automatically succeed on their saving throws against the spell, and they take no damage if they would normally take half damage on a successful save.